Michael-Isom/Read-Me-Generator-/README.md

 const { generateReadmeContent } = require('./path/to/file');
 ## Description
-A Generator that provides a read me when a user inputs information
+A Generator that provides a read me when a user inputs information A README generator that asks for details about the project, such as its title, description, installation instructions, usage, contributing guidelines, license, and contact information, then formats these into a well-structured document.

 ## Table of Contents
 - [Installation](#installation)